 WildTrax supports a flexible approach to Open Data through the following means:

-- Part of the Alberta Remote Camera Steering Committee (RCSC), which works closely with the WildCAM network: WildTrax is working with this growing community of practice
+Remote camera community of practice: WildTrax is part of the Alberta Remote Camera Steering Committee (RCSC), which works closely with the WildCAM network.

-- Long-term collaboration with the Boreal Avian Modelling Project: WildTrax is working with BAM to improve coordination of all human-based and ARU-based point counts into a standard format that enables national bird modeling in support of effective conservation planning in Canada.
+Long-term collaboration with the Boreal Avian Modelling Project (BAM): WildTrax is working with BAM to improve coordination of all human-based and ARU-based point counts into a standard format that enables national bird modeling in support of effective conservation planning in Canada.
 The BAM data is now available in WildTrax as the Point Count sensor.

-- Release of data occurs primarily through the Project permissions settings, which includes the following levels:
+Release of data occurs primarily through the Project permissions settings, which include the following levels:

 |Private||All components of the project remain fully private and are only accessible to the organization and project members.|

 |Map Only||Project locations can be viewed in Data Discover but species data are not available for download.|

 |Map + Report Only||The project is included in Data Discover and the data can be downloaded by the public, however the public cannot access media associated with the project.|